prof18/marcogomiero.com/content/posts/2021/ktor-logging-on-disk.md

 </configuration>
 ```

-The file contains three different blocks of configurations (this division is just visual and conceptual, of course the order of the different entries can be changed and mixed).
+The file contains three different blocks of configurations (this division is just visual and conceptual, of course, the order of the different entries can be changed and mixed).

-In the first block the `Appenders` are defined.
+In the first block, the `Appenders` are defined.
 An *Appender* is responsible to place the log messages in a specific destination.

 ```xml
 <configuration>